-We now consider two groups $G$ and $H$.
-The following result settles a (generalization of a) conjecture stated by Klein \cite[Conj.~on Page~455]{klein}. \begin{theorem}[Corollary~\ref{rwfgiowjgogrgergeg}] If $G$ and $H$ are {finitely generated,} torsion-free and we have an equivalence $\Yo^{s}(G_{can,min})\simeq \Yo^{s}(H_{can,min})$, then we have an equivalence of dualizing spectra $D_{G}\simeq D_{H}$ in $\Sp$. \end{theorem}
+The following corollary settles a generalization of a conjecture stated by Klein \cite[Conj.~on Page~455]{klein}. \begin{kor}[Corollary~\ref{rwfgiowjgogrgergeg}] For a finitely generated and torsion-free group $G$ the spectrum $\underline{D}_{G}$ only depends on the coarse motivic spectrum $\Yo^{s}(G_{can,min})$.
+In particular, it is an invariant of the quasi-isometry class. \end{kor}

-{Note that J.~R.~Klein asked for the equivalence $D_G \simeq D_H$ only under the assumption of $G$ and $H$ being quasi-isometric to each other (in addition to having homotopy finite classifying spaces).
-In Example~\ref{ex2345treew} we show that the equivalence $\Yo^{s}(G_{can,min})\simeq \Yo^{s}(H_{can,min})$ is strictly weaker than being quasi-isometric.}
+\begin{rem} The $\Z$-linear analogues of the above results have been settled by Roe as we explain in the following.

-There are, of course, related coarse invariance results in the literature.
-If the group $G$ has a finitely dominated classifying space $BG$, then by \cite[Prop.~VIII.6.4]{brown} the group $G$ is of the type $\mathit{FP}$.
-We then define the dualizing $G$-module by $D_{G}^{\Z,n} := H^n(G;\IZ[G])$.
-Here we consider $\Z[G]$ as a $G$-module with the action induced by the left multiplication on $G$, and the $G$-action on the cohomology is induced from the right $G$-action on $\Z[G]$.
-Moreover, $n$ is the cohomological dimension of $G$.
+Recall that a group $G$ is of the type $\mathit{FP}$ if the trivial $G$-module $\Z$ admits a finite-length projective resolution by finitely generated $\Z[G]$-modules.
+We let $n$ be the cohomological dimension of $G$ and define the dualizing $G$-module by $D_{G}^{\Z,n} \coloneqq H^n(G;\IZ[G])$.
+Here we consider $\Z[G]$ as a $G$-module with the action induced by the right multiplication on $G$, and the $G$-action on the cohomology is induced from the left $G$-action on $\Z[G]$.